avikodak/BengaluruStartupInterviews/README.md

 * Why our company ?
 * Why you are leaving your present company ?
 * Have you had an argument with your manager in your previous company?
-* What is your strength and weakness?
+* What is your strength and weakness ?
+* Describe an incident where you have failed completely and how did you recover ?
+* Have you ever missed your deadlines ?
+* What is the most difficult situation you have ever faced in your life?
+How did you handle it?
+* What is the angle between hour hand and minute hand in an analog clock?

 ### References
 * [HiredInTech | We Help Coders Get Hired](http://www.hiredintech.com/system-design/practicing-system-design-questions/)